Logo

 Philip Casady

 Hello!
 My name is Philip Casady, and I usually go by Phil.
 I was born and raised in Los Angeles, CA and started my journey in New Mexico at UNM where I received my Bachelor of Arts degree in English with a concentration in creative writing.
 After I graduated from UNM, I worked within education field as a math interventionist/educational assistant.
 Throughout my time in education, I noticed an increasing importance within the connections and relationships shared with students, parents, teachers, and the community.
 I observed through positive relationship and positive connection, my students succeeded and were able to carry positive relationship throughout their student careers.
 My direction in life changed when I began to see how powerful relationship and connection can be for others.
 I decided to go back to school for a Master of Social Work degree in order to expand my horizons on how to help others in other ways.
-I discovered through my masters program at New Mexico Highlands University, a multitude of approaches and ways to support others through difficult times.
+I discovered through my master's program at New Mexico Highlands University, a multitude of approaches and ways to support others through difficult times.
 I had my first job at another agency, but I felt I could be doing more to support families in need, and decided to seek further opportunities to help provide positive relationships and connections in families and in the community.
 I found myself at the Attachment Healing Center and I felt connected to the model and approach in more ways than one.
 I am a positive person with calm attitude, who enjoys seeking out the goodness around us and having fun doing so.
 I also thoroughly enjoy cultivating and scanning for positives within others and working with families to bring out strengths and empowerment in connection.

 ADDITIONAL RESOURCE TEAM